bfrg/vim-jqplay/README.md

 ### Close jqplay or stop a jq process

 Running `:JqplayClose` will stop the interactive session.
 The `jq` scratch buffer and the output buffer will be kept open.
-Running `:JqplayClose!` with a bang will stop the session and also delete both buffers.
+Run `:JqplayClose!` with a bang to stop the session and also delete the buffers.
 Think of `:JqplayClose!` as _I am done, close everything!_

 `jq` processes previously started with `:Jqplay` or `:Jqrun` can be stopped at any time with `:Jqstop`.